right to life of climate deniers, children in poverty, and future

 However hard they try, the deniers cannot change the logical

-relationship between the above conclusion and premises.
-I did not
+relationship between the above conclusion and premises, just as they

-create this relationship.
-I could cite literature to demonstrate
+create this situation!
+I could cite literature to

-together the pieces of the jigsaw, and then found the courage to defend
+together the pieces of the jigsaw, and then found the rare courage to

 the right to life of a billion people.